mohd-afeef-badri/psd/demos/linear-elasticity/fast-track-tutorials.md

 \subsection{Exercise  3}

 One interesting way of solving a linear Elasticity problem is to solve it via a pseudo nonlinear model.
 There is a preprocess level flag \sh{-model pseudo\_nonlinear}, which introduces pseudo nonlinearity  into the finite element variational formulation of linear elasticity.
 You are encouraged to use this flag and see how the solver performs.
-Indeed, now you should see some nonlinear iterations (1 or 2)  are taken for convergence.

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -problem linear_elasticity -dimension 2 -bodyforceconditions 1 \